Scope and Contents note

 Collection is open to the public.
 Collection must be used in Special Collections and University Archives Reading Room.
 Collection or parts of collection may be stored offsite.
 Please contact Special Collections and University Archives in advance of your visit to allow for transportation time.
 Collection includes sound recordings, moving images, and digital files to which access is restricted.
 Access to these materials is governed by repository policy and may require the production of listening or viewing copies.
 Researchers requiring access must notify Special Collections and University Archives in advance and pay fees for reproduction services as necessary.
-Series XI: The Last Town in Oregon is closed until the author's death.

 Conditions Governing Use note

 Property rights reside with Special Collections and University Archives, University of Oregon Libraries.
 Copyright resides with the creators of the documents or their heirs.
 All requests for permission to publish collection materials must be submitted to Special Collections and University Archives.
 The reader must also obtain permission of the copyright holder.

 Janet Marshall Stevenson has been a novelist, playwright, biographer, a teacher, a journalist, and a social activist during her long life.
 Stevenson has written on civil rights, the women's and the peace movements, and the environment.
 In the early 1950s she was fired from the University of Southern California for alleged ties with the communist party.
 In 2003, at the age of 90, Stevenson was still politically active and still writing.

 She was born on February 4, 1913 in Chicago, Illinois to John C. and Atlantis McClendon Marshall.
 Her father was an investment banker.
 Stevenson earned her bachelor's degree at Bryn Mawr College, Pennsylvania in 1933.
 She graduated from Yale University with a Master of Fine Arts degree in theater in 1937.
 She resides in Warrenton, Oregon.